 - Endowments, memorials or named academic chairs

-* We define core operating costs as the expenses associated with your organisation existing and operating its core programs, including office overheads and salary of key positions.
-You may however apply for funds to directly support the cost associated with delivering the program that you are seeking support for, including salary of project staff and supervision/management.
+* Core operating costs: We define core operating costs as the expenses associated with your organisation existing and operating its core programs, including office overheads and salary of key positions.
+You may however apply for funds to directly support the cost associated with delivering the project that you are seeking support for, including salary of project staff and supervision/management.